 A greenhouse is a great place to grow cabbage seedlings.
 It gives the plants sufficient natural light, so they do not get leggy.
 If you have a leggy cabbage seedling transplant it deeper into the soil.

 Winter sowing is a unique way to start cool-weather crops.
-However, I find in Zone 3 the seeds germinate a bit late.
+However, I find in Zone 3 if we get a very cold spring the seeds germinate a bit late.
 A combination works better for a cold climate.
-Let the seeds germinate indoors and as soon as the plant is up, and the weather permits, bring the container outdoors.
-Cabbage is very hardy, a bit of frost will not damage the seedlings as much as the heat would.
+Depending on the weather you can let the seeds germinate indoors and as soon as the plant is up, and the weather permits, bring the container outdoors.

 Planting cabbage

-Great companion plants for cabbage are dill, beets, onion, and celery.
-Crop rotation is important for cabbage.
+Crop rotation is essential for cabbage.
 Rotate with non-brassica plants for at least two years.

 Grow a healthy cabbage